• Do you find yourself constantly repeating directions and expectations?

-Every child has his/her unique set of strengths and weaknesses, but at what point do particular weaknesses become a learning disability?
+Every child has unique strengths and areas of weakness, but at what point does a particular set of challenges become a learning disability?
 The answer is not always simple.
-There is no single definitive trait found in a child or adolescent with learning disabilities, and subtle signs may not even become clear until academic demands increase in middle school.
+There is no single definitive trait found in a child or adolescent with learning disabilities, and subtle signs may not even become clear until the normal progression of academic demands outpaces a student’s capacities to keep up at their grade level.

-So how do you know if your child might have a learning disability?
-Here are some signs and struggles to look out for, based on your child’s age and grade level demands:
+So how do you know if your child may be impacted by a learning disability?
+Here are some signs to look out for, based on your child’s age and grade level expectations:

 • Difficulties with memory and routine (e.g., not remembering specifics of daily activities, not understanding instructions, or trouble remembering greater than one- or two-step instructions)